shrehanrajsingh/school-building-plan-analysis/README.md

 Overview
 --------

-The BGA School Building Project is a meticulously planned G+2 educational campus designed to support academic excellence, extracurricular development, and safe, efficient campus operations.
+The School Building Project is a meticulously planned G+2 educational campus designed to support academic excellence, extracurricular development, and safe, efficient campus operations.
 The building uses a doubly loaded corridor typology organized around a central courtyard that brings natural